sigalsax/conjur-troubleshooting-tool/README.md

 For the first iteration of this tool, I have decided to pursue the first idea and create a tool that will do the following:

-- Connect with Conjur OSS containers and extract ENV variables
+- Connect with Conjur / DAP containers and extract ENV variables

+    - *NOTE:* By default, the tool also supports DAP b/c from the functionality currently offered, the user can input the container name/id and receive the necessary logs and ENV variables which is environment agnostic

+    - *NOTE:* For OSS, we are limited to setting the log levels as container ENV variables before OSS spin up

-- Parse and extract Conjur logs based on the type user requests
+- Parse and extract Conjur / DAP logs based on the type user requests

-- A .txt file will be returned to the user with the ENV variables listed at the top and all associated log entries
+- Return a result page with the ENV variables and all associated log entries listed

 ## Phase 0